 - DOS Trentham, Possibly after 1920 when the DOS appointment came into use.

 - Ordnance Officer Trentham.

 - Chief Ordnance Officer Wellington.

-- Ordnance Officer Burnham would be from the time when the Depot in King Edward Barracks moved to Burnham, but before the Dunedin, depot relocating to Burnham.
+- Ordnance Officer Burnham from the time when the Depot in King Edward Barracks moved to Burnham, but before the Dunedin depot relocated to Burnham.

 - Ordnance Officer (Auckland).

-- Camp QM Awapuni, indicates that there was no Ordnance Depot at Awapuni and the Camp QM was issuing and receiving goods directly from the Dunedin Depot especially as Awapuni was the main training camp for the medial Corps during WW1 and Otago was the location of several Medial facilities.
+- Camp QM Awapuni indicates that there was no Ordnance Depot at Awapuni and the Camp QM was issuing and receiving goods directly from the Dunedin Depot, especially as Awapuni was the main training camp for the Medical Corps during WW1 and Otago was the location of several Medial facilities.

-The Author highlights an issue to the OC Jaw Hospital in 1919, not sure the story behind this issue, but the Jaw Hospital itself is an interesting topic.
-Henry Pickerill who along with fellow New Zealander, Harold Gillies was a pioneer and world leader in reconstructive plastic surgery, together they developed groundbreaking techniques for treating some of the horrific injuries inflicted on soldiers during WW1 and many of their methods are still the standard 100 years on.
+The Author highlights an issue to the OC Jaw Hospital in 1919; not sure the story behind this issue, but the Jaw Hospital itself is an interesting topic.
+Henry Pickerill who along with fellow New Zealander Harold Gillies was a pioneer and world leader in reconstructive plastic surgery, together, they developed groundbreaking techniques for treating some of the horrific injuries inflicted on soldiers during WW1, and many of their methods are still the standard 100 years on.
 The connection to the Jaw Hospital is that Pickerill, his team and 59 patients returned to New Zealand in 1919, where treatment continued at the facial and jaw department of Dunedin Hospital.
-Harold Gillies would go on to develop Gender reassignment surgery.
+Harold Gillies went on to develop Gender reassignment surgery.

 What happened to the Ledger?